Coming up with the perfect logo to represent your business isn’t always easy – and sometimes it requires you to put your pen to paper.

 As we saw above, there are different types of logos; some only include a typeface and a single color, while others use icons and a multicolored palette.

-Try to brainstorm which colors would best express your brand personality (for example, blue symbolizes professionalism and reliability; red contains energy and excitement, etc.), think about a font style that would complement the palette, and then decide whether there’s a shape or object that you could incorporate to help further the message along.
+Colors have meaning, so try to brainstorm which colors would best express your brand personality (for example, blue symbolizes professionalism and reliability; red contains energy and excitement, etc.), think about a font style that would complement the palette, and then decide whether there’s a shape or object that you could incorporate to help further the message along.

 A little inspiration goes a long way, and it’s an arguable must for creating a hand-drawn logo.
 There are a lot of ways to get logo design inspiration, starting with checking out your competitors!
 I’m not saying you should copy what they’re doing, but looking at a few brands you want to emulate and seeing what kinds of elements they use could give you a rough idea of the direction to go in.